weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ## Our Hello World Service ##

 Next you will use Weave to run a Docker image containing an Apache webserver.
-Details on how this container was created using docker are at the end of this getting started guide.
+Details on how this container was created using docker are available [here](https://github.com/fintanr/weave-gs/blob/master/ubuntu-simple/README.md).

 On `weave-gs-01` run